 Christ suffered throughout His entire life.

 That verse got me to thinking about how Jesus suffered.
 We’ve already established his ultimate suffering before and on the cross, but what about the rest of his life.
 Did he suffer then, too?
-And then I found another verse in Hebrews 5:7:
+Then I found another verse in Hebrews 5:7:

+Wow, that sounded just like what I had done.
 Wait, that doesn’t say he prayed with loud cries and tears just at the end of his life.
-It says that all during his life, he did so.
+It says that during his life, he did so.
 I went back to the gospels, the first four books in the New Testament, and scanned through the chapters.
 There were several things pointing to the fact that Jesus suffered throughout his entire life.
 Here is what I found.